sqlglot.dialects.redshift

 - pretty: Whether to format the produced SQL string.
 Default: False.

 - identify: Determines when an identifier should be quoted.
 Possible values are: False (default): Never quote, except in cases where it's mandatory by the dialect.
-True or 'always': Always quote. 'safe': Only quote identifiers that are case insensitive.
+True: Always quote except for specials cases. 'safe': Only quote identifiers that are case insensitive.

 - normalize: Whether to normalize identifiers to lowercase.
 Default: False.